 If you are working as a self-employed professional, then you need to be armed with the right tools to help you effectively manage your work and keep you productive.
 Having these apps isn’t a luxury- no more than owning a device with Internet access.
 If you want to work as an independent professional, especially if you work on the go, then you’ll need to invest in this area to stay relevant and competitive.

-Since the actual list of must-have apps will vary according to your line of work, the technology that you are using, and your available budget, rather than give you a list of specific products, I’m instead going to bring the top categories of apps that you will likely need.
+The actual list of must-have apps will vary according to your line of work.
+For instance, a lawyer may need case management or private cloud software, while an accountant may require an advanced bookkeeping program.
+It will also vary based on the technology that you are using, and your available budget.
+Rather than give you a list of specific products, I’m instead going to bring the top categories of apps that you will likely need.
 Some of these app categories tackle big jobs, others only take care of one small task, but all of them are indispensable.
 Scattered throughout this post, I’ll also add in my personal favorite tools.

 1. Time Tracking

 .
 If you need to track the number of hours that you work, then you’ll want a good time tracking app.
 Time tracking software lets you think differently.
 It stops you from getting bogged down with the details and helps you to focus on your work goals without getting distracted.
 My personal favorite is Toggl.

 .
 This is a broad category that includes mobile signature apps, such as DocuSign, SignNow, and Adobe EchoSign, as well as various kinds ofcontract management solutions that can help you store, track, and manage your contracts.
 If your business requires getting signatures in the field, then there are mobile apps worth checking out.
 These apps allow you to build a database of forms that can be signed and stored electronically, eliminating the need to carry print documents.
 Other, more robust contract management solutions can also alert clients weeks or months in advance if their contract is up for renewal.